wuub/roj/README.md

 $ roj nodes

 You'll notice that our cluster is no longer empty.
 Great job!
-Now we can start deploying out apps.
+Now we can start deploying our apps.

+## Deploying an app

+Once we are sure our cluster has both app definition and some nodes, we can begin doing some real work.
+Specifically deploying our beautiful apps to handle some real traffic or do real calculations.
+Lets do this now:

+$ roj deploy web:v1 node1

+This command will tell roj to deploy web:v1 application on node1.
+It's important to understand separation of concerns when it comes to deploying applications.
+What deploy command does is pretty simple, it validates that both app definition and node are correctly configured, and then modifies node1's metadata in consul KV store requesting that web:v1 app should be running there.

+What it does not do is launch any containers or waits for the app to be available.

+Any image pulling and launching containers is fully under control of roj agent running on node1.

 ## Inspiration and other projects